xiangp126/dpdk/Mellanox/Mellanox.md

 Possibly nic or driver is not dpdk-compatible.
 ```

+you should

-> You should double check link library of `-lrte_pmd_mlx5 -libverbs -lmlx5` for DPVS
+1. double check link library of `-lrte_pmd_mlx5 -libverbs -lmlx5` for DPVS
+2. `ldconfig` again